 Furthermore based on identified hazards and control points, safety precautions, procedures, and control measures can then be established that contribute to part of a bigger system.

 So you might still be asking.
 What is HACCP?
-Applied properly, a HACCP plan can be used to control any area that could introduce potential biological, chemical, or physical hazards into the food stream.
+Applied properly, it can be used to control any area that could introduce potential biological, chemical, or physical hazards into the food stream.
 Whether it be illness-inducing microorganisms, contaminants, chemicals, raw materials, unsafe processes, package labeling, or storage conditions, the plan is designed to establish critical limits for safety and to prevent and control potential hazards.

 The development and implementation of a proper plan is not an easy task as there are several verification procedures and steps.
 Many restaurants and companies will hire a team to handle the burden of developing and writing a plan, as well as the implementation process.